Pelle Svensson: Legal career

-Following his career in wrestling, Svensson pursued a career as a lawyer and was noted for taking on several high-profile criminal cases.
+Following his career in wrestling, Svensson pursued a career as a lawyer.
+He received a Bachelor of Arts degree from Uppsala University in 1970 and a Candidate of Law degree in 1973.
+He was employed at Lindstedts law firm in Sundsvall in 1977 and had his own law firm from 1989.
+He became a member of the Swedish Bar Association in 1980.

+Svensson was noted for taking on several high-profile criminal cases.
 He first received attention when he filed a civil suit against a suspected murderer in the case of the disappearance of an eleven-year-old boy north of Sundsvall in 1980 (known in Sweden as Johanfallet, "the Johan Case"), together with the parents of the boy.
 The case ultimately ended in loss in the court of appeal, which ordered the parents to pay the court costs, and Svensson was criticized and accused of taking the case in order to receive media attention.

 In 1988, Svensson served as the defense attorney for Juha Valjakkala, who was later convicted of the murder of three people in the village of Åmsele (known in Sweden as Åmselemorden, "the Åmsele Murders") earlier in the same year.
 In 2005 he wrote the book Utan nåd : grymhet utan gräns ("Without Mercy – Cruelty Beyond Limit") about the case.

 Svensson also served as the defense attorney to Lars Tingström (known in Sweden by the nickname Bombmannen, "the Bomb-Man"), who was later convicted of three bomb attacks around Stockholm.
 In 1996, Svensson published parts of what he said was a testament authored by Tingström shortly before his death in 1993.
 In the purported testament, Tingström wrote that he had given Christer Pettersson the instructions to assassinate Swedish Prime Minister Olof Palme.
 The journalist Gunnar Wall wrote an article in Dagens Nyheter where he accused Svensson of manipulating the testament from Tingström.
 A forensic investigation later proved the testament to be real.
 Svensson's information led the prosecutors to file an application for a new trial against Pettersson for the assassination of Palme, but this was rejected by the Supreme Court.

 Svensson ended his career as a lawyer after occupational burnout, but continued to take cases after his retirement.